babiscodelab/ch-homegate/README.md

 ## Location

 The location should be a valid location used in homegate.ch search.
-The suggested and most straight forward way and robust way to look for location is to provide the zip codes.
+The suggested and most straight forward/robust is to provide the zip codes.

 ## Further Improvements